-- Hairnets may be required for employees whose hair is potential source of injury.
+- Hairnets may be required for employees whose hair is a potential source of injury.

-- Head protection (Safety Helmet) and foot protection (Safety Shoes) shall be worn by all the employee while working at SITE.
-Safety belt with full body harness shall be used while working at height > 1.8 M. Safety harness shall be anchored at shoulder or above height.
+- Head protection (Safety Helmet) and foot protection (Safety Shoes) shall be worn by all the employees while working at SITE.
+Safety belt with full-body harness shall be used while working at height > 1.8 M. Safety harness shall be anchored at the shoulder or above height.

 Safety helmet shall be with ISI mark with chin strap.
 The Colour codes of the helmets shall be followed as mentioned below:-

 |Supervisor/Engineers and above||White|